 The winters in Scotland are long, cold and colourless, each day is experienced in a range of greys and browns.
 The trees and shrubs are asleep and the plants have retreated to the safety of the ground.
 This work expresses the longing of one has for colour, for leaves, for flowers, for new growth for any sign that the winter is over and new life will once again return.

 Embroidery in miniature that you can wear as a necklace or a brooch.
 These little gems are hand stitched onto mini photos or backgrounds and mounted in mini hoops that can be worn as necklaces or brooches.
-These can be bought at the Little Beehive Coop at 123 Hardy Street, Nelson, New Zealand.
+These can be bought online via my Felt Store on in Nelson, NZ at the Little Beehive Coop at 123 Bridge Street.
 Or you can contact me directly to place an order from the contact page.
 The mini hoops come from Dandelyne in Melbourne, Australia who sources FSC wood to make them from.